How do I check and change the ink coverage?

 In the window that has just opened (see figure 4), change your "preview" to "separations".

-Then check "Total coverage area" at the bottom and adjust the maximum amount of ink to the desired level.
+To check the entire file check "Total coverage area" at the bottom and adjust the maximum amount of ink to the desired level.
 Once you have done that you will notice that in all places where the ink coverage is too high, the image is replaced by the selected color (in our case green).

-Move your cursor over the desired area; in the large white area of figure 4 the color composition will be displayed.
+To check a specific position move your cursor over the desired area; in the large white area of figure 4 the color composition will be displayed.